Crisis Management Firm

 - Negative Media Coverage – From stock slumps to purported business relationships with persona non grata, in today’s world negative media coverage can negatively impact companies’ reputations and bottom lines.
 When facing negative media coverage, it is often in companies’ best interests to work with, rather than against, the media, but this requires contacts and a strategic, forward-thinking approach.

-- Publicized Allegations – Publicized allegations of insider trading, racial discrimination, sexual harassment, and other wrongs can have similar effects.
+- Publicized Allegations – Publicized allegations of insider trading, sexual harassment, and other wrongs can have similar effects.
 Our Crisis Management team works to keep our clients’ legal matters confidential whenever possible; and, when it is necessary to respond to publicized allegations, we take a proactive, strategic, and fact-based approach while working to favorably resolve the underlying allegations in parallel.

 Crisis Management: From a Compliance Officer’s Perspective

 Chris Anderson, former Vice President of Compliance for a major healthcare system and former Chief Compliance Officer for a home health services company, is a key member of our Crisis Management Firm.
-With decades of relevant experience, Mr. Anderson consults with companies in a broad range of industries on compliance, working closely with their compliance officers to adopt and implement effective policies and procedures.
+With relevant experience, Mr. Anderson consults with companies in a broad range of industries on compliance, working closely with their compliance officers to adopt and implement effective policies and procedures.

 As a member of our Crisis Management services team, Mr. Anderson also works with companies to leverage their compliance programs during crisis response.
 He emphasizes three critical elements of effective crisis management: